Skuldur/somnus/README.md

 | cnn-one-stride | [Convolutional Neural Networks for Small-footprint Keyword Spotting](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43969.pdf) | A frequency strided convolutional model with a stride of 4 and no pooling       | 381k                    | 1.5MB     |
 | cnn-trad-pool  | [Convolutional Neural Networks for Small-footprint Keyword Spotting](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43969.pdf) | A keyword detection model with two convolutional layers followed by max pooling | 649k                    | 2.5MB     |
 | crnn-time-stride  | [Convolutional Recurrent Neural Networks for Small-Footprint Keyword Spotting](https://arxiv.org/ftp/arxiv/papers/1703/1703.05390.pdf) | A convolutional recurrent network with time striding | 88k                    | 380KB     |

+## Recommended datasets

+Before you start we highly recommend downloading pre-made datasets for both the negative examples and background noise.
+For negative examples we recommend the [Librispeech](http://www.openslr.org/12/) dataset.
+You can pick any of the dev, test, or train datasets.
+To start with we recommend using the `train-clean-100.tar.gz` dataset and moving on to the larger datasets if needed.
+For background noise we recommend the [DEMAND](https://asa.scitation.org/doi/abs/10.1121/1.4799597) dataset that you can download from Kaggle [here](https://www.kaggle.com/aanhari/demand-dataset).

+Extract the data and move the Librispeech dataset to the raw audio directory and place it in the `negatives/` sub-directory and the DEMAND dataset to the `backgrounds/` sub-directory.

+`positives/` will then contain utterances of your keyword in various conditions using multiple different voices and dialects.
+Additionally, you can add custom negative examples to the `negatives/` sub-directory.
+We recommend that a majority of these utterances use a microphone similar to the one you will be using in the final product.
+This is because data gathered from different types of microphones can look completely different, e.g. a model trained on utterances recorded using headset microphone will probably not work well with a far field microphone array.

+If your model is intended to be used with many different types of microphones then we recommend gathering positive and negative recordings using as many different microphones as you can.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.